Skip to content

 • Manage JWKS key rotation

-Creating Super Administrators
+Creating Temporary Super Administrators

 Prerequisites:

-• User account must already exist in the platform
+• User account must already exist in the platform and be validated

 • User must authenticate via a trusted identity provider